April 10, 2017

 fundraising efforts, students were posed the question: what if you could design

 students used brown bags, newspaper and tape to start constructing their bear

-the basic structure of their bears, and start adding the various features that
+will finish the basic structure of their bears, and attempt to cover their

 This week in 1st grade art, students will be

 finishing our long-term investigation on the theme of "value,"

 questioning who or what determines the value of an object.
 In the past few weeks,